surifirstpin/biplus_documentation/docs/DataRun.md

 ## Hidden Filters

-The data can be retrieved based on hidden filters applied, but this hidden filter fields are not visible in data section they are visible under
+The data can be retrieved based on hidden filters applied, but this hidden filter fields are not visible in data section they are visible under filter expression list.

-> **Note :** this hidden filters are visible in the list of filter expression but are not visible while retrieving the data in data section.

 **To carry out this function you can follow the following steps:**